richafnu/Viva/Viva/glint/setup/360-competencies.md

 ::image type="content" source="../../media/glint/setup/competencies-reporting-2.png" alt-text="Screenshot of the Competencies & Reporting page."
 Lightbox="../../media/glint/setup/competencies-reporting-2.png":::

+### Question mapping

+To maximize the reporting experience, map all ratings items to at least one competency.
+Although a competency can map to more than one rating item, a rating item can map to only one competency.

+**Procedure to map a competency to an item that is already mapped to another competency:**

+1. Go to the unwanted competency and remove its mapping to your item.
+2. Return to the otheer competency to map the item.

-### Add a competency
+### Customize a competency and map it to an item

+1. In **Cycle Settings**, select **Competencies & Reporting.** The Competencies & Reporting page opens.
+The Competencies section shows the number of items mapped to each competency.
-1. Select **+ Add Competency**.
-Select the competency to be customized or mapped from the **Add Competency panel that opens.
+2. Select the competency to be customized or mapped.
-1. Populate the **Competency Name** and **Competency Description** fields.
-This text is used in reports.
+3. Assign values to the **Comptency Name** and **Competency Description** fields.
+This text is used in your reports.
+5. Select at least one item to map to the competency.
+To search for an item, begin entering the item label in the **Search Question** field.
-1. Select **Save Changes.**
+6. Select **Save Changes.**

+> [!IMPORTANT]
+> Repeat this procedure until all competeencies are mapped to at least one item.

 ::image type="content" source="../../media/glint/setup/360-add-competency-2.png" alt-text="Screenshot of the Add Competency panel."
 Lightbox="../../media/glint/setup/360-add-competency-2.png":::

-#### Question mapping

-To maximize the reporting experience, map all ratings items to at least one competency.
-Although a competency can map to more than one rating item, a rating item can map to only one competency.
-[Learn about question mapping](/../../viva/glint/setup/question-mapping).

 #### Remove a competency

+To remove a competency from a cycle:

 1. In **Cycle Settings**, select **Competencies & Reporting**.
 1. Navigate to **Competencies**.
 Hover over the competency to be removed.